Transformers \`a Grande Vitesse: Related work

-Feed-forward neural networks have previously been used to forecast delays for individual trains~\cite{yaghini2013railway, markovic2015analyzing, chapuis2017arrival, oneto2018train}, using variables such as origin and destination of the train and past observed delays.
-These models are however extremely simple (<10k parameters), and don't account for delay propagation between trains. \citet{bosscha2016big} uses recurrent neural networks for single-train delay predictions, incorporating a form of delay propagation between trains by using as input a variable indicating how many trains departed at the same time as a given train.
-This single variable however fails to capture large-scale delay propagation we are interested in.
+Feed-forward neural networks have previously been used to forecast delays for individual trains~\citep{yaghini2013railway, markovic2015analyzing, chapuis2017arrival, oneto2018train, huang2020modeling, hauck2020data}, using variables such as origin and destination of the train and past observed delays.
+These models are often relatively simple (less than \( 10 \)k parameters), and don't account for delay propagation between trains. \citet{bosscha2016big} uses recurrent neural networks for single-train delay predictions, incorporating a form of delay propagation between trains by tracking how many trains departed at the same time as a given train.
+This single variable however fails to capture large-scale delay propagation phenomena we are interested in. \citet{li2022prediction} study propagation at multi-line stations using convolutional neural networks, and contains a partial review of the area of delay forecasting.
+Their approach focuses on delay propagation at a single railway station: as detailed in Section~\ref{sec:prop}, our approach encompasses many other modes of propagation that may occur outside of train stations, for example between trains which do not share a station.
+One of the main benefits of our approach is the self-attention mechanism of the transformer architecture, which is not present in feed-forward networks and which we use to capture usual propagation paths between trains.
+As our task is very different from these works in scale but also in the propagation mechanisms we aim to predict (see Section~\ref{sec:prop}), experimental comparisons would be ill-defined: scaling up existing approaches or scaling down our approach to single trains, stations or lines would require significant modifications to both.